KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/ValueSet-Design/Metadata-Usage.page.md

 ## {{page-title}}

-The list below contains the element differences between the UKCore and HL7.
+The list below contains the element differences between the NHS England IG and UkCore.

 ### Base Resource Definitions